A* Search Without Expansions: Learning Heuristic Functions with Deep Q-Networks: Background and Related Work

 \subsection{Q-learning}

 Instead of learning a function, $\ctgfunc$, that maps a state, $s$, to its cost-to-go, one can learn a function, $\dqnfunc$, that maps $s$ to its Q-factors, which is a vector containing $Q(s,a)$ for all actions $a$ \cite{bertsekas1995dynamic}.
-In a deterministic environment, the Q-factor is defined as:
+In a deterministic, finite-horizon environment, the Q-factor is defined as:

-where $J(A(s,a))$ can be expressed in terms of $Q$ with $J(A(s,a))=\min_{a'}{Q(A(s,a),a')}$.
+$V(s')$ can be expressed in terms of $Q$ with $V(s')=\min_{a'}{Q(s',a')}$.
 Learning $Q$ by iteratively updating the left-hand side of (\ref{eq:qfactor}) toward its right-hand side is known as Q-learning \cite{watkins1992q}.
 Like for DAVI, $Q$ is represented as a parameterized function, $\dqnfunc$, and we choose a deep neural network for $\dqnfunc$.
 This is also known as a deep Q-network (DQN) \cite{mnih2015human}.
 The architecture of the DQN is constructed such that the input is the state, $s$, and the output is a vector that represents $\dqnfunc(s,a)$ for all actions $a$.
-The parameters $\dqnparams$ are learned using stochastic gradient descent to minimize the loss function:
+The parameters $\dqnparams$ are learned using stochastic gradient descent to minimize the loss function, which for specific state $s$ and action $a$, is defined as:

 Just like in DAVI, the parameters $\dqnparams^-$ of the target DNN are periodically updated to $\dqnparams$ during training.